parallelvirtualcluster/docs/docs/deployment/hardware-requirements.md

 ### Quantity

-Like CPU cores, PVC requires a non-trivial amount of RAM for its internal workload in addition to any VMS that it might run.
+Like CPU cores, PVC requires a non-trivial amount of RAM for its internal workload in addition to any VMs that it might run.
 A normal system should allocate at least 8GB for the core system, plus an additional 4GB for every OSD.

-In addition, unlike CPU cores, Memory is not easily overprovisioned.
+In addition, unlike CPU cores, Memory is not easily over-provisioned.
 While a PVC node will only use an amount of memory equal to the amount actually used inside the VM, the amount allocated to each VM is used when considering the state of the cluster, since the usage inside VMs can change randomly.
 Thus, carefully consider your VM workload.

 * The **minimum** amount of RAM for a functional PVC node should be 32 GB; any lower and RAM contention might become a major issue even with a relatively light VM workload.

 * The **recommended** amount of RAM for a production PVC node can be given by:

 ```
-8 + ( [# OSDs] * 4 ) + ( [# VMs] * [Avg # RAM/VM] ), round to the nearest power of 2
+8 + ( [# OSDs] * 4 ) + ( [# VMs] * [Avg # RAM/VM] ), round up to the nearest common RAM quantity
 ```

 ## System Disks